 A healthy digestion and metabolism is key to good health.
 If these don’t function properly, our health is going to suffer, and that is not just the body, as research shows us also the mind.
 Most people’s digestion nowadays is not working at its best.
 One reason is that stress also hampers and affects your metabolism.
 There is some more info for you below.
 And you will find some tips on how to improve your digestion and metabolism in this video.

 A Healthy Digestion

-We are not what we eat but WE ARE WHAT WE CAN DIGEST.
-If our digestion is not working at its best than it is likely that you are not absorbing all the essential nutrients from the food you eat.
-Your body can go into starvation mode.
-This might cause weight gain, weight loss, inflammation, and other health concerns.
+We are not what we eat, but WE ARE WHAT WE CAN DIGEST.
+If our digestion is not working at its best, then it is likely that you are not absorbing all the essential nutrients from the food you eat.
+This can lead to your body going into starvation mode even though when you are eating the right amount of food, which might cause weight gain, weight loss, inflammation, and other health concerns.

-In Ayurveda, we say that a healthy digestion is the cornerstone of good health.
+In Ayurveda, we say that healthy digestion is the cornerstone of good health.
 All imbalances and acute or chronic diseases start from the digestive system.
-Basically, if your digestive system is healthy – you are healthy!

 So how can you improve your digestion?
 Here are some simple tips:

 - Eat slowly and chew your food thoroughly – It’s best not to eat on the run (which means your body is in stressed mode and not focusing on digesting food).
 Chewing your food releases valuable enzymes in your mouth and lubricates the food.
 The enzymes that are released while you chew food will help to break down your food.